AshishChouhan85-zz/REAL-TIME-SUDOKU-SOLVER/README.md

 # RECOGNISING THE DIGITS

 The digits are recognisied using a trained CNN model.
 The model is trained using 10000 images.
-25 epochs were used to train the model.
+25 epochs were done to train the model.

 ![Screenshot (96)](https://user-images.githubusercontent.com/60431758/113702391-1185c500-96f7-11eb-96f4-eed8c465317e.png)<br>